JakubFir/travel-agency-frontend/frontend/README.md

 1. User Authentication: Users can authenticate/login by sending a POST request to `/jwt/login`.

 2. Trip Booking: Users can book a trip by sending a POST request to `/book/${userId}` with trip details provided in the request body.
+* Trip need to be added through Postman
 3. Retrieve Trips: Users can retrieve a list of trips by sending a GET request to `/trips`.

 4. Fetch Flights: Flights for a specific trip and user can be retrieved by sending a POST request to `/flight/${tripId}/${userId}`.